knokko/vk-boiler/docs/methods.md

 simply calls the former method, but assumes some default parameters.

-Note that `ImageBuilder` will also create image views by default, so you usually only need `createView` to create swapchain image views.
+Note that `MemoryCombiner` will also create image views by default, so you usually only need `createView` to create swapchain image views.